 Talking of democracy, he says:

 Your sovereign is the people now, the most brutal and tyrannical sovereign in the world.

 He is caustic against the church, highly skeptical of religion, fiercely against repression and inquisition.

 And yet, he goes to church and believes in the positive effect of prayers.

 He laughs at cabal and knows it’s not real, and yet he went on a mission to discover the secret of gold-creation.

 I don’t think Casanova ever stooped low with his games, but he certainly engaged in trickery and manipulation.
 And he certainly left a few women pregnant without providing.

 And yet, he always prided himself of his honor and of his positive treatment of women.

-No, for sure Casanova was not a sociopath.
+No, I don’t think Casanova was not a sociopath.

-He had way too much turbulent feelings and he also showed a strong conscience at several times in his memoirs.
+He had way too much turbulent feelings to be a full-blown psychopath though, and he also showed a strong conscience at several times in his memoirs.